If you have been researching VPN software, you have certainly stumbled upon the word encryption.

 - Symmetric key encryption: Two computers sending and receiving information from each other must have the same key.

 - Public key (or asymmetric key) encryption: A key that can be sent from one computer to any other computer.
-This style uses double layered encryption, using both a public and private key.
+This style uses double-layered encryption, using both public and private key.

 Let’s use non-computer examples to help explain.

 With symmetric-key encryption, it’s like your friend has a safe they can put important things in.
 The safe has only one key to it.
 Your friend can open the safe with the key and they can loan the key to anybody they trust to open it as well.
 With symmetric-key encryption, there is only one key needed to lock and unlock sensitive information.

 Public key encryption uses two keys.
 Imagine your friend has a box with a more advanced lock that requires two keys.
 One of the keys is “private”.
 Only your friend keeps this copy.
 But the other key has many copies.
 Your friend gives them out to everybody.
 This key is “public.”

 When you want to leave your friend a letter in her box, you can use the public key she gifted you to lock it.
 When she wants to open it, the second layer of the lock requires her private key.
 Only she can open the box with her private key.